MatthiasWiesner/vimeodowload/README.md

 Downloading and listing are processed in a thread pool.
 The thread pool max-worker size is the per-page size.
 The download happens in chunks (read and written).
 You can adjust the chunk size (`--chunk-size` in Bytes, default 50MB)

+The results can be filtered by adding a query parameter.
+E.g:
+`python vimeodownload.py -t {xxxxxxx} list-videos --query teachonline` will only list videos with "teachonline" in the videos name.
+(same for downloading)